Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     To create new content and add it to the database:

-    1. The `Create_Account()` method takes a new [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) instance and gives it some account details (name, display name, domain, email):
+    1. The `Create_Account()` takes a new [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) instance and gives it some account details such as name, display name, domain, and email:

         ```csharp
         void Create_Account(Account account, string userName, string displayName, string domainName, string emailId)